POETSII/tinsel/doc/Architecture.md

 ([CSRs](#tinsel-csrs)).

 The number of hardware threads must be a power of two and is controlled by a sythesis-time parameter `LogThreadsPerCore`.
+For example, with `LogThreadsPerCore=4`, each core implements 2^4 (16) threads.

-Tinsel employs a generous **8-stage pipeline** to achieve an Fmax of 450MHz on the [DE5-NET](http://de5-net.terasic.com), while consuming less than 450 ALMs (0.2%).
-These figures are for a standalone configuration without caches and custom features.
+Tinsel employs a generous **8-stage pipeline** to achieve a high Fmax.
 The pipeline is **hazard-free**: at most one instruction per thread is present in the pipeline at any time.
 To achieve **full throughput** -- execution of an instruction on every clock cycle -- there must exist at least 8 **runnable** threads at any time.
-When a thread executes a multi-cycle instruction (such as a DRAM load/store or a blocking send/receive), it becomes **suspended** and is only made runnable again when the instruction completes.
+When a thread executes a multi-cycle instruction (such as a off-chip load/store or a blocking send/receive), it becomes **suspended** and is only made runnable again when the instruction completes.
 While suspended, a thread is not present in the queue of runnable threads from which the